-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start using estradiol cypionate and each time you get a refill.
-If you have any questions, ask your doctor or pharmacist.This medication is given by a health care professional.
-It is injected into a muscle, usually every 3 to 4 weeks or as directed by your doctor.Dosage is based on your medical condition and response to treatment.This medication should be used regularly to get the most benefit from it.
-To help you remember, it may help to mark your calendar with a reminder.Tell your doctor if your condition does not improve or if it worsens.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start using this medication and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.This medication is injected into a muscle as directed by your doctor, usually every 3 to 4 weeks.
+The dosage is based on your medical condition and response to treatment.If you are using this medication at home, learn all preparation and usage instructions from your health care professional.
+If stored at low temperatures, crystal may form in the liquid.
+To dissolve these crystals, simply warm the product to room temperature prior to use.
+Before using, check this product visually for particles or discoloration.
+If either is present, do not use the liquid.
+Learn how to store and discard medical supplies safely.Use this medication regularly to get the most benefit from it.
+To help you remember, mark your calendar with a reminder of when to receive your doses.Tell your doctor if your condition does not improve or if it worsens.